 If you are starting to see hair loss, there are many reasons why this could be happening.
 Stress, genetic makeup, and medications can all play a large role in this condition.
 Luckily, several steps can be taken to slow hair loss or conceal it.
 This article will give you some useful tips to think about when coping with hair loss.

-Hair loss can be be minimized somewhat with massage.
-Scalp massages will increase blood flow and circulation which will prevent hair loss.
+Hair loss can be minimized somewhat with massage.
+Scalp massages will increase blood flow and circulation, which will prevent hair loss.
 Gently rub your scalp for 5 or 10 minutes.
 Stress can cause hair loss and when you rub your head, it can lower your stress level.

-If you are losing your hair, you might want think about getting more Vitamin C. Vitamin C assists blood flow by increasing it in your scalp to maintain your capillaries, which transport blood to your follicles.
-Increased flow of the blood to the scalp, will speed up hair growth.
+If you are losing your hair, you might want to think about getting more Vitamin C. Vitamin C assists blood flow by increasing it in your scalp to maintain your capillaries, which transport blood to your follicles.
+Increased flow of the blood to the scalp will speed up hair growth.

 To properly cope with hair loss, you could try using a wig.
 Choose a wig while you still have some hair, so that you can match the color properly.
 When you buy a wig before your hair falls out, you will feel prepared.